The Council welcomes all petitions. We recognise that petitions are one of the ways in which people can let us know their concerns.

 - otherwise inappropriate

-We welcome e-petitions created and submitted through our website or any third-party website:
+We welcome e-petitions created and submitted through any third-party website such as change.org:

 - E-petitions must follow the same guidelines as paper petitions